AdemHodzic/rails-confessions/README.md

-# README
+# Confess

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple Ruby application for leaving anonymous confessions.

+Used in this project:

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization
+* MySQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bulma

-* ...
+* Digital Ocean

+Tou can check out live project [here](http://kodeblok.com/)